-- Clearly understanding the system's sustainability requirements throughout the Authority and its delivery team. - Communicating and incorporating the above requirements into design, analysis, scopes of work, and procurement documents. - Clearly understanding the sustainability actions required in the delivery of the system by the Design-Build (DB) contractors. - Tracking key performance indicators throughout the design, construction, and operation to establish baselines for continuous improvement. - Attention during the design and construction procurement process to ensure that critical decisions are carried through, implementation is monitored, and performance is measured using indicators that can be clearly communicated to stakeholders.
+- Clearly understanding the system's sustainability requirements throughout the Authority and its delivery team. - Communicating and incorporating the above requirements into design, analysis, scopes of work, and procurement documents. - Clearly understanding the sustainability actions required in the delivery of the system by the Design-Build (DB) contractors and other contractors and consultants. - Tracking key performance indicators throughout the design, construction, and operation to establish baselines for continuous improvement. - Attention-Monitoring during the design and construction procurement process to ensure that critical decisions are carried through, implementation is monitored, and performance is measured using indicators that can be clearly communicated to stakeholders.